 \subsection{Motivation and Aims}

-Molecular self-assembly, the process through which molecules adopt defined configurations in the absence of external control, is the foundation of biochemical complexity.
-The most basic form of self-assembly involves multiple subunits in solution spontaneously coming together to create a more complex structure, with that structure exclusively determined by the interactions between the subunits.
-The archetypal example is the joining of protein subunits to produce a larger quarternary structure (\cite{Greenbury2014}).
-Backbone-assisted assembly is a distinct process through which biology constructs complex structures.
-Here, the subunits are first assembled into a sequence connected by a backbone before folding into the final structure.
-Crucially, the sequence of subunits is not determined by the interactions between the subunits themselves.
+Biological systems apply a wide range of molecular assembly maps that accept some generalised ``genotype'' as input and produce some phenotpye as output -- for example, the RNA genotype-phenotype map \cite{Dingle2015} -- to achieve their biochemical complexity.
+One type of assembly map involves multiple subunits in solution spontaneously coming together to create a more complex structure, with that structure exclusively determined by the interactions between the subunits; here, the input genotype is an unordered set of building blocks.
+The archetypal example is the joining of protein subunits to produce a larger quaternary structure \cite{Greenbury2014}.
+Contrast this map type with sequence-directed assembly processes where subunits are first assembled into a sequence connected by a backbone, before folding into the final structure; here, the input genotype is a {\em sequence} of building blocs.